 6. Alert friends and/or family in the case of an emergency

-Ask My Buddy is a great skill for seniors who live alone, as it gives them the ability to alert friends and/or family in the case of an emergency.
+Ask My Buddy is a great skill for people who live alone, as it gives them the ability to alert friends and/or family in the case of an emergency.
 Ask my buddy is basically a personal alert network.
 It sends a text, email and call to someone who is registered as a contact to tell them that the person who requested the alert needs help and needs to be checked on.
 It also gives the option to send “check-in” alerts, so you can quickly and easily let people know that you are okay.

 Click here to get Ask My Buddy free Alexa skill on Amazon.